Friday, 20 August 2021

 The Sanctum sanctorum consists of sanctum, antarala, ardha mandapam, Maha mandapam and a mukha mandapam.

-Unlike other temples, this temple was inside the Fort built during Kadavarayar Period.
-The remains of bricks structures of the old fort can be seen still on the north east corner of the Compound wall.
+Unlike other temples, this temple was inside the Fort built during the Kadavarayar Period.
+The remains of brick structures of the old fort can be seen still on the northeast corner of the Compound wall.

-There is a Tank with Two stone horses near to this temple.
+There is a Tank with Two stone horses near this temple.
 The Stone Horses may be an integral part of a mandapa built on the banks of the Tank.
-The Stone Horses are unique, since different musical sounds can be heard by tapping different parts of the Horses.
-Hence they are called as Musical Stone Horses.
+The Stone Horses are unique since different musical sounds can be heard by tapping different parts of the Horses.
+Hence they are called Musical Stone Horses.

 HISTORY & INSCRIPTION: